 My link with DHSG began when I joined as a pupil and continued as my three daughters progressed through the school.
-I began my career as a computer programmer with the scientific civil service before moving into adult/further education to teach maths.
+I began my career as a computer programmer with the scientific civil service before moving into adult/further education to teach mathematics.
 I have a keen interest in education and believe that all students deserve the best possible learning experience.

 Mrs Shirley Williams

 Date Started: 11/05/2011

 Having graduated from St Anne's College, Oxford, I qualified as a Chartered Accountant with one of the ‘big four’ firms in London.
 Post qualification, I specialised in tax, and have continued to work locally, on a part-time basis, since moving to West Devon in 1990.
 I have also acted as secretary for my husband, who is a consultant radiologist at Derriford, so have knowledge of the NHS.
 For a number of years I was trustee of a National Mental Health Charity.